-Set blocks next to the low tires.
-Roll out of the way, push the blocks into position either behind or in front of the tires and roll up on them.
+Set the blocks next to the low tires and roll out of the way.
+Then push the blocks into position either behind or in front of the tires and roll up onto them.
 Adjust blocks until you are level in both directions.
 Cut your engine, set the parking brake, and chock your wheels.

 Now it’s time to open your slides.
 After your slides are open, set your stabilizer jacks until they feel tight.
 Don’t forget to add blocks under the jacks for stability.